September 29, 2023 1 Comment on Make the 211 Middy Blouse into a Dress

 The sleeve can easily be made longer or shorter, depending on your requirements.
 I decided to add width and length to the sleeves.

-If you want to add width to the sleeve, adjust this first.
+If you want to add width to the sleeve, do this adjustment first.
 I made the sleeve 1/2 inch (13cm) wider by grading the sleeve.
 To do this, I added 1/4 inch (6.35mm) just to the outer edge of each sleeve side seam, for a total of 1/2 inch (13cm).
 Remember this sleeve is comprised of a front and a back sleeve piece.
 Therefore, you do not add any extra width at the connecting center seam.
-Starting 1/2 inch (13cm) down from the under armpit seam edge, draw a connecting line to the bottom edge of the sleeve at the added width.
-Using a hip curve to create a smooth connecting line.
+Starting 1/2 inch (13cm) down from the under-armpit seam edge, draw a line connecting to the bottom edge of the sleeve at the added width (in my case at 1/4" wider than the sleeve bottom edge).
+Use a hip curve to create a smooth connecting line.
+This is your new outer cutting line for the sleeve.
 The idea is to widen the sleeve, without disturbing or altering the armhole opening.

 Using Swedish Tracing paper makes this task easy and it can be pinned and reused over and over.